iamvery/iamvery.github.com/_posts/2016-06-09-when-to-parallel-map.md

 In his book, [Programming Elixir][prog-ex], Dave Thomas referrs to the parallel map function as the "hello world of Erlang".
 It is a fun problem to solve!
 The premise is relatively simple, the operation performed on each element is done in separate processes.
-This allows the work to potentially be done in parallel on the collection.
+This allows the work to be done in parallel on the collection.
 If you're interested in an exmaple, check out my friend [Nathan Long's post][nl-pmap]

 So why would you want to map over a collection in parallel?